Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Range**: 6 *(9m)*
 - **Components**: S
 - **Duration**: Instantaneous
-Requires proficiency in Thieves’ Cant.
+Requires proficiency in Thieves' Cant.
-You flick the bat’s tooth used in the spell’s casting and send it darting chaotically toward a target in range.
+You flick the bat's tooth used in the spell's casting and send it darting chaotically toward a target in range.
 Make a ranged spell attack.
 On a hit, the target takes 3d6 Force damage.
 If this attack misses, you can make a second attack roll against another creature you can see within 2 *(3m)* of the original target.
 - **Classes**: Artificer, Bard, Sorcerer, Wizard *(Source: CS)*